 There is a difference between other people’s preferences and our self-worth

 I also explain that vanilla cake, on the other hand, does not appeal to me at all.
-I am secretly disappointed when I go to a party and they serve vanilla cake.
-I know there is nothing wrong with vanilla cake and that many people love it.
-Yet, for me it just isn’t chocolate.
+I am secretly disappointed when I go to a party, and they serve vanilla cake.
+I know there is nothing wrong with vanilla cake and many people love it.

 So what exactly do my cake preferences have to do with anything here?